-Add frameworks and technologies
+Add frameworks (facets)

 For developing framework-specific applications, IntelliJ IDEA features facets.
 Facets contain libraries, dependencies, and technologies, and they provide you with additional UI elements for configuring framework-specific settings.